Leading the way nationally and globally

 - We are transforming mental health provision through collaborative initiatives such as Forward Thinking Birmingham, a unique NHS-charity-academic-patient partnership supporting children, adolescents and young adults.

-- We are playing a critical role in Bump – Birmingham and Solihull Maternity and Newborn Partnership.
-Bump will revolutionise services by empowering women to access consistent, world-class and holistic care right for them, their baby and their family.
+- We are playing a critical role in Bump – Birmingham and Solihull Maternity and Newborn Partnership and are the lead for the Local Maternity and Neonatal System (LMNS).
+Bump is working to revolutionise services by empowering women to access consistent, world-class and holistic care right for them, their baby and their families.

-- We are leading the ‘children and young people’ and ‘mothers and infants’ workstreams as a key member of the Birmingham and Solihull Sustainability and Transformation Partnership (STP).
+- We are leading the ‘children and young people’ and ‘mothers and infants’ workstreams as a key member of the Birmingham and Solihull Integrated Care System (ICS).